jbial/neural-planets/README.md

 ### TODO
 - More `_postprocess` function varieties/heuristics in `model.py`
 - Finish Documentation
+- GPU support
-- Colormap interpolation
+- Colormap interpolation between planets
-- More animations
+- More animation types (interpolation of any continuous parameter)
 - Flow maps on the surface